InformaticsMatters/fragmentor-k8s-orchestration/README.md

 -   **extract**
 -   **combine**

-All of these playbooks are available in the _player_ container that is executed in Kubernetes.
+All of these playbooks are available in the _player_ container in Kubernetes, launched by this repo's playbook.
 What this repository's playbook does is launch the _player_ container (in a pre-existing Kubernetes **Namespace**) as a **Job**, mapping Ansible playbook parameters into the container prior to its execution.
 It sets an environment in the _player_ that is used to select the play that is run.